Mishhh/Open-Library-Book-Scraper/README.md

-# 📚 Open Library Subject & Book Scraper
+# 📚 Open Library Book Scraper

 A Python web scraping project built with **Scrapy** that extracts book data from [Open Library](https://openlibrary.org/) by navigating through subjects → categories → books, and storing the results in JSON format.